40 Home Mysteries Explained

 Funky Furnace Smells

 If you have unusual odors emanating from your furnace, it might be trouble, or it might be nothing at all.
-If you notice a musty smell, a rotten egg smell, a sewer smell, a dusty smell, or if smells like burning plastic, here’s what to do.
+If you notice a musty smell, a rotten egg smell, a sewer smell, a dusty smell, or if smells like burning plastic, here’s how to fix furnace smells.

 Smelly Washing Machine

 Do you notice a moldy smell when you open the door of your front-loading clothes washer?
 If so, chances are that like most people, you leave the washer door closed between loads and only wash a couple of loads per week.
 This is only a problem because the ultra-tight seal on front loader doors doesn’t let the interior dry, and between washings, mold can grow inside the damp confines.
 And because front loaders use less water than top loaders (which fill up almost to the top), they don’t always wash away the mold when you run a load of laundry.
-Here’s how to clean the inside of a front load washing machine.
+Clean the inside of a front load washing machine to keep smells at bay.

 If you’ve got leaks in your bathroom, it can be tough to identify the source of the leak or know how to fix a kitchen sink leak but these tips will help you find plumbing leaks and fix them.